-• Right to Appeal: The complainant and the accused have a right to appeal a decision made under this policy pursuant to the applicable procedures set forth in the Trevecca Nazarene University Stu- dent Handbook, the Trevecca Nazarene University Faculty and Human Resources Handbook.
+Right to Appeal: The complainant and the accused have a right to appeal a decision made under this policy pursuant to the applicable procedures set forth in the Trevecca Nazarene University Student Handbook,

-- Additional Information: Further information on sexual or gender harassment or sexual violence may be found in the office of the Director of Human Resources, the Associate Provost and Dean of Student Development or the Associate Provost for Graduate and Continuing Studies. - Record Keeping: The Director of Human Resources shall keep a separate record of each investigation.
+- the Trevecca Nazarene University Faculty and Human Resources Handbook. - Additional Information: Further information on sexual or gender harassment or sexual violence may be found in the office of the Director of Human Resources, the Associate Provost and Dean of Student Development or the Associate Provost for Graduate and Continuing Studies. - Record Keeping: The Title IX Coordinator shall keep a separate record of each investigation.